-11. M.2 Socket 3 Key-M 110mm
+13. M.2 Socket 3 Key-M 110mm (PM1)

-M.2 is an SSD standard, which uses up to four PCIe lanes and utilizes either up to Gen4 (PM1) or Gen3 (PM3) speeds.
+M.2 is an SSD form factor standard, which uses up to four PCIe lanes and utilizes up to Gen4 speeds, depending upon the device used.
 Most popularly paired with NVMe SSDs, this standard offers substantially faster transfer speeds and seek time than SATA interface standards.
-All M.2 devices are designed to connect via a cardbus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.
+All M.2 devices are designed to connect via a card-bus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.